ef-ds/deque/README.md

 ## Why
 We feel like this world needs improving.
-Our goal is to change the world, for the better, for all citizens.
+Our goal is to change the world, for the better, for everyone.

 As software engineers at ef-ds, we feel like the best way we can contribute to a better world is to build amazing systems, systems that solve real world problems, with unheard performance and efficiency.